TaleTN/binobj/Readme.txt

 ALTERNATE SOLUTION FOR OTHER PLATFORMS

-AFAIK the object file format used on other platforms isn't as well-defined as on Windows, so I don't have a cross-platform version of this tool.
+This tool is Windows only, so it won't work on other platforms, like macOS or Linux.
 However, if your platform comes with the GNU Binary Utilities, *and* if it includes objcopy, then you could do the following:

 1. Create a C source file (my_data.c) that contains a single line: